youwen5/web/routes/math/+three-isomorphism-theorems.typ

     Now that we#(apostrophe)ve established the existence of such a linear map
     $tau$, the idea is to first show that $tau$ is surjective (that is, its image is its codomain $(U+W) slash W$).
-Then we show that $ker tau = U inter W$, and apply the #smallcaps[first isomorphism theorem] to obtain our desired isomorphism.
+Then we show that $ker tau = U inter W$, and apply the first isomorphism theorem to obtain our desired isomorphism.

     Suppose $s in (U+W) slash W$.
 Then $s = [x + y]_W$, for some $x in U$ and